nefelitav/clone-detection/README.md

 # TODO

-1) Clones type 3
-1) Fix comments
-2) Optimizations in generalization and in general
-3) Check statistics, results
-4) Create a test project.
+1) Create a test project.
 Tests
-5) Export json, Clone classes are written to a file in text
+2) Export json, Clone classes are written to a file in text
-6) Report
+3) Report

 # Visualizations
 - number of clone pairs and number of clone classes of each algorithm